 Commercial banks make money by lending the collected funds out at a higher interest rate than the rate they pay to the deposit account holders.
 They also make money through fees charged to individual accounts.

 The interest rate the bank charges on loans and revolving lines of credit (or other types of credit) will depend on current interest rates.

 A consumer bank, such as a credit union or savings bank, may focus on the personal banking needs of a specific group or industry.
 The idea behind these banks is that by doing business with them, you're supporting that specific group or industry.

 Credit unions offer many of the same services that commercial banks offer, including checking accounts, savings accounts, mortgages and other loans, and credit cards.

-Investment banks can work with businesses to sell bonds, which are basically loans to a business from investors at a specific rate of interest.
-The investment bank is the "middle man," distributing the bond issue to customers and otherwise facilitating the transaction.
+Investment banks connect investors with businesses.
+For example, an investment bank can work with businesses to sell bonds, which are basically loans to a business from investors at a specific rate of interest.
+The investment bank is the middleman, distributing the bond issue from the company to the customers.

-The investment bank may choose to distribute publicly traded bonds to clients or to arrange a private placement of the client company's debt directly with another company.
+The investment bank may choose to distribute publicly traded bonds to clients or they may arrange a private placement of the client company's debt directly with another company.

 The bank prices the debt according to the current interest rate yield curve and the company's credit rating.
 When a company has a higher credit rating, it needs to pay less to sell bonds in the public or private markets.

 Investment banks also raise capital for client companies by arranging equity issues, which are commonly known as stock.
 Investment banks receive fees from clients to raise capital, and many investment banks employ professional sales and marketing teams to distribute clients' debt and equity issues.